 Although women are at higher risk than men for developing osteoporosis because of their smaller size, men don’t get a free pass.
-Your age, descendants, family history and body frame size all affect your risk.
+Your age, descendants, family history, and body frame size all affect your risk.
 The older you get, the greater your risk of osteoporosis.

 Other factors that put you at risk include:

-- Being of Caucasians or Asian descent
+- Being of Caucasian or Asian descent

 - Having a parent or sibling who has fractured a hip

 Calcium, Hormones, and Medications

 Lowered levels of sex hormones weaken your bones.
 Testosterone levels in men lessen with age and after the treatments for prostate cancer.
 Thyroid hormones can interfere with metabolism in bone growth as well.
 Excess thyroid hormone can cause weakening and porosity in your bones.
 This can occur if: